 First Sunday of the month: All Praise at 10am or 4.30pm

 Third Sunday: Evensong - 4.30pm

-Christ Church now has its own website on A Church near you overseen by the Church of England.
-Please consult for up to date information about services and events.
-Please also look at the Christ Church facebook page
+Christ Church has its own website on A Church near you at: https://www.achurchnearyou.com/church/10618/ overseen by the Church of England, and a Facebook page at: https://www.facebook.com/christchurchllangrove2020

 The churchyard is maintained by a small team of volunteers.
 Areas are set aside for wild life.
 For more information on the principles used see www.caringforgodsacre.co.uk